Skip Global navigation and goto content

 School Health Services Flyer

-Immunizations for School Age Children:
+Immunizations for School Age Children

+Proof of vaccinations, on a DH 680 form is required for entry into school.
 Contact your private healthcare provider or the Department of Health to obtain a DH 680 form.

-Childhood/School Age Immunizations:
+Childhood/School Age Immunizations

-The Florida Department of Health in Martin County provides immunizations for school age children who have Medicaid or are uninsured, and children who are new to the community and have not yet been established with a private provider.
+DOH-Martin provides immunizations for school age children who have Medicaid or are uninsured, and children who are new to the community and have not yet been established with a private provider.

-Seventh Grade Requirements:
+Seventh Grade Requirements

 An additional dose of the Tdap vaccine is required for students entering the 7th grade.

-For more information, visit: Immunize Florida
+For more information, visit Immunize Florida.

 Children’s Services Council in Martin County